 “No one is argued into the Kingdom”

 First, by argue I don’t mean quarrel.
-I mean to present a reasoned case.
+I mean to present a reasoned case, contextualized to the cultural setting.

 Also, we need to clarify what is meant by “arguing into the Kingdom.”
 In a strict sense, I would agree.
 The convincing of someone to come to Christ is solely the work of the Holy Spirit.
 However, if that is a sound reason to dismiss Christian apologetics, we can rightly dismiss church, small groups, missions, etc. because it’s the Holy Spirit, not those things.
 Rather, I’m claiming that Christian apologetics is a tool the Holy Spirit can use to draw people to Him.